stylersnico/abyssproject-wiki/en/infra/blog-infrastructure.md

 ### Virtual machines

-- Adguard : Ad guard solution for blocking AD's and malware at DNS level
+- Adguard: Ad guard solution for blocking AD's and malware at DNS level
-- Ansible : Ansible master to manage the infrastructure
+- Ansible: Ansible master to manage the infrastructure
-- Bitwarden : Local Bitwarden hosting
+- Bitwarden: Local Bitwarden hosting
-- LibreNMS : Monitoring
+- LibreNMS: Monitoring
-- Media : PLEX server
+- Media: Jellyfin server
-- Proton-backup : Automated backup of my prontonmail emails
+- Proton-backup: Automated backup of my prontonmail emails
-- Reverse : NGINX Reverse proxy to access my services
+- Reverse: NGINX Reverse proxy to access my services
-- ZoneMinder : Videosurveillance system
+- Webhost: My webhost

 I also have a small router with Intel N100 and 4*2,5Gbps for OPNSense.